magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 ### Performance enhancements

-*  Cart operations for carts containing over 750 configurable products has been improved with these changes:
+*  Cart operations for carts containing over 750 configurable products has been improved by increasing the memory limit set by `max_input_vars` in the `php.ini` file to support input variables volume.

-   *  `Zend_Currency` has been replaced with `Intl.NumberFormatter`, which has improved the performance of price formatting.
-   *  Reduced the loading of unnecessary information when receiving product images for a shopping cart. <!--- MCP-78-->

 *  Optimization of sales rules processing during checkout by deferring total calculation.
 Merchants can enable this deferment by setting the `checkout/deferred_total_calculating` variable in the `env.php` file.
 Alternatively, you can run `bin/magento setup:config:set --deferred-total-calculating 1|0`.  <!--- MCP-573-->